-₹ in Million As at March 31, 2024 As at March 31, 2023 whic espect of Income Tax matters pending before appellate authorities the the Company expects to succeed, based on decisions of unals/ Courts 213 1,090 Net of advance of 71 82 Cour espect of Sales Tax matters pending before appellate authorities/ rt which the Company expects to succeed, based on decisions of unals/ Courts 24 103 Net of advance of 5 13 v Lette ers of Credit for Imports - 11 rate Sche Company has imported certain capital equipment at concessional of custom duty under "Export Promotion of Capital Goods eme" of the Central Government.
-The Company has undertaken an emental export obligation to the extent of US \$ 1 (Previous Year: 15) Million to b of ir ther equivalent to approx. ₹ 94 (Previous Year: 1,201) Million e fulfilled during a specified period as applicable from the date mports.
-The unprovided liability towards custom duty payable eon in respect of unfulfilled export obligations where the specified od to fulfil the obligation has not expired 15 194
+₹ In Million As at March 31, 2024 As at March 31, 2023 iii In respect of Income Tax matters pending before appellate authorities which the Company expects to succeed, based on decisions of Tribunals/ Courts 213 1,090 - Net of advance of 71 82 iv In respect of Sales Tax matters pending before appellate authorities/ Court which the Company expects to succeed, based on decisions of Tribunals/ Courts 24 103 - Net of advance of 5 13 V Letters of Credit for Imports - 11 vi The Company has imported certain capital equipment at concessional rate of custom duty under "Export Promotion of Capital Goods Scheme" of the Central Government.
+The Company has undertaken an incremental export obligation to the - extent of US \$ 1 (Previous Year: 15) Million equivalent to approx. ₹ 94 (Previous Year: 1,201) Million to be fulfilled during a specified period as applicable from the date of imports.
+The unprovided liability towards custom duty payable thereon in respect of unfulfilled export obligations where the specified period to fulfil the obligation has not expired 15 194

-[\] represents contingent liabilities taken over by the Company under the Scheme of Arrangement and Amalgamation of Cadila Laboratories Limited and erstwhile Cadila Chemicals Limited, Cadila Antibiotics Limited, Cadila Exports Limited and Cadila Veterinary Private Limited with the Company w.e.f.
+^[] represents contingent liabilities taken over by the Company under the Scheme of Arrangement and Amalgamation of Cadila Laboratories Limited and erstwhile Cadila Chemicals Limited, Cadila Antibiotics Limited, Cadila Exports Limited and Cadila Veterinary Private Limited with the Company w.e.f.
 June 1, 1995.